-New information technologies obviously make a lot of activities faster, cheaper and easier.
-People sometimes argue that it's "impossible to imagine" anything like the modern world without digital data storage or the microprocessor.
+New information technology obviously make a lot of activities faster, cheaper and easier.
+People sometimes claim it's "impossible to imagine" anything like the modern world without digital data storage or microprocessors.
 But it's important not to get carried away.
-Centuries ago, people were building transport networks, financial systems and military empires that spanned the world.
+Centuries ago, people were building transport networks, financial systems and military empires that spanned the world, using handwriting, ledger-books, and large numbers of unskilled, poorly paid human workers.

-One person who did believe information needed machines was the mathematician and manufacturing theorist Charles Babbage (1791-1871), who developed grand plans for cog-
+One person who did believe information needed machines was the mathematician and manufacturing theorist Charles Babbage (1791-1871), who developed grand plans for cogdriven, programmable brass calculating devices.
+We will look at Babbage's achievements, dreams and disappointments in the context of their time.